snopedom/toggl-reporter/README.md

 PROJECT_ID
 ----------
-In Toggl web admin go to Projects list (link in left menu), than open detail of Erste hub project and last number of url is project ID.
+In Toggl web admin go to Projects list (https://toggl.com/app/projects), than open detail of Erste hub project and last number of url is project ID.

 Example: https://toggl.com/app/projects/890996/edit/44903966  --> PROJECT ID is 44903966